varun570/UMBC-DATA606-Capstone/Resume.md

   - CVR College Of Engineering • Hyderabad, India • 2022 • 3.49/4.0

 ## Experience
-### Math Coach UMBC - Reach Together Tutoring Program August 2023 - Present, Baltimore Country
+### Math Coach UMBC - Reach Together Tutoring Program August 2023 - Present, Baltimore County
 - Led intensive tutoring programs for Baltimore students in grades 2 to 9, boosting average student scores in math by 5%.
 - Customized tutoring sessions to match each student's unique needs, ensuring a personalized learning journey that resulted in increased confidence and motivation.